dross1-dross1/cred_card_history/README.md

 # Credit Card Payment Model
 ## Introduction
-## Data Features Explanations
-## Card Status Explanation
-## Feature Engineered Columns
-## Cleaning the Data
-## Percent Payment Model
-Our goal was to make a model that would predict the percentage of late payments a client would have.
-We used `GradientBoost` and  fit the model with X AND Y’s
-## Mode Card Status Model
-Our goal was to make a model that would predict the mode of card status a client would have.
-We used `GradientBoost` and  fit the model with X AND Y’s
-###Analyzing Model Limitations
-# Findings & Suggestions\
-b
-brain
-tada

-23:45
-outline I am filling out the top until cleaning the data if you want to do the rest 23:45
-Deautaun Ross flex
-New
-23:54
-Jasmine Castaneda # Credit Card Payment Model
-## Introduction
 Almost everyone uses a credit card in today's world.
 Not everyone, however, pays off their credit card debts promptly–or at all.
 Because of this, we wanted to build models that would give credit card companies the ability to predict whether or not a cardholder will pay off their debt promptly and the percent of payments that they will likely miss.
 The data set we used to build and train our model comes from Kaggle (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 The original data set contained over 777,000 rows and included customer ID, customer salary, customer age, card status, etc. For data cleaning, we renamed all of the columns to be more helpful, dropped the occupation column because of the missing rows, labeled encoded all of the objects, and only used clients who had been cardholders for 6 months or greater.
 For simplicity and ease of analysis, we created summary statistics for each cardholder, such as the percentage of payments they have missed, amount of times they have appeared in the data set, and their mode card status.